Oregon DMV Motorcycle Test

 Pass the Oregon Motorcycle Permit test the first time with FREE Oregon DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-18. Which of the following should you not do if you are being tailgated?
+16. Which of the following should you do if you need to pull off the road?

 Grade